Bright from the Start

 The following entities are eligible to participate in Quality Rated:

-• Child care programs and family child care learning homes enrolling three or more children under the age of thirteen years licensed by DECAL
+• Child care programs and family child care learning homes enrolling two or more children under the age of thirteen years licensed by DECAL

 • Military child care programs licensed by the Department of Defense